 - Credit Card: Many facilities accept credit payments.
 One upside to this is that you can pay off the credit card in installments, spreading out some of the cost.
-However, if you pay by credit card, you are incurring debt and will be responsible for interest payments (which can be extensive).
+However, if you pay by credit card, you are, of course, incurring debt and will be responsible for interest payments.

 - CareCredit: If you’re interested in paying with credit, consider getting this credit card specifically designed for healthcare financing.
 It has lower interest rates than most credit cards and offers flexible payment options.

 - Loans: In the same spirit as the credit card, some people take out medical loans to pay for procedures.
 Consider using a company like United Medical Credit to help you get approved for enough credit to cover your costs.

 - Financial assistance: Before incurring debt, it may be helpful to look into organizations that help some pay for their procedures.
 You may qualify for financial assistance from one of many organizations like Trans United Family and Friends (TUFF), the CK Life Scholarship Fund, and Jim Collins Foundation.

 Talk to your prospective surgeon about payment options.
 Doctors may have special deals with different organizations or offer their own affordable payment plans.
 If you’re insured, make sure they accept your insurance and are considered “in network.”
 You will also need to get information from them to fill out the insurance paperwork for approval.

 If you’re reading this article because you’re interested in gender reassignment surgery, you might be feeling a little overwhelmed right now.
 There are a plethora of choices and none of them are cheap.